 The stone ruins tried to say something here, but I wasn't done.

-"No, Ruins, no one's been more schooled in yesteryear than me.
+"No, Ruins, no one's been more schooled in yesteryears than me.
 Well, Grandma Vik's yesteryear, anyhow.
 See, Grandma V had this condition whereby she could remember everything about yesteryear, but couldn't remember she'd told you everything about yesteryear yesterday, ha, ha."

 Of course, one couldn't recall one of Grandma's yesteryears without craving something sweet.
 "But first, Ruins, let me touch on my first love."